-Install QSWAT3 by running QSWAT3install1.0.exe or a later version.
-This adds some files to the SWATEditor: a project database and a reference database in Databases, and also stores the TauDEM executables in a new folder C:\SWAT\SWATEditor\TauDEM5Bin.
+• Install QSWAT3 by running QSWAT3install1.1.1.exe, or QSWAT3_64 by running QSWAT3_64install1.1.1.exe, or a later version.
+This adds some files to the SWATEditor:

 You are given a choice to install QSWAT3 just for yourself or everyone.
 It is recommended to choose the first, and this causes the QGIS plugin QSWAT3 to be put into the user's home folder as

-AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\QSWAT3, which we will refer to as the QSWAT folder.
-If your machine is used by other people, each can install QSWAT3, or you can take the other choice, and QSWAT3 is then installed as C:\Program Files (x86)\QGIS 3.10\apps\qgis-ltr\python\plugins\QSWAT3.
+AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\QSWAT3 or AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\QSWAT3_64, which we will refer to as the QSWAT folder.
+If your machine is used by other people, each can install QSWAT3, or you can take the other choice, and QSWAT3 is then installed in Program Files as QGIS 3.10\apps\qgis-ltr\python\plugins\QSWAT3 (or QSWAT3_64).
 The disadvantage of doing this is that if you ever reinstall QGIS, QSWAT3 will be deleted and will need to be reinstalled.
 You will also need administrator privileges.

-The latest version of QSWAT3 can be downloaded from the SWAT website http://swat.tamu.edu/.
+The latest version of QSWAT3 or QSWAT3_64 can be downloaded from the SWAT website http://swat.tamu.edu/.